Chapter 6: The Normal Distribution and The Central Limit Theorem

 - 124.4 and 135.02

 Thuy Dau, Ngoc Bui, Sam Su, and Lan Voung conducted a survey as to how long customers at Lucky claimed to wait in the checkout line until their turn.
-Let X = time in line. [link] displays the ordered real data (in minutes):
+Let X = time in line.
+The ordered real data (in minutes) is below.

 - Calculate the sample mean and the sample standard deviation.